-The artwork in this lesson is from the years of 1917 and 1919 in Zurich, Switzerland.
+The artwork in this lesson is from the years of 1917 and 1919 in Zurich, Switzerland, highlighted in the timeline below.
 Switzerland is where the Dada movement developed or began in 1916.

-One of the interesting things about Dada is that it was not so much an artistic style, as it was an artistic philosophy.
-There was an overarching theme that was very much anti-war in this form of artwork.
-Artists used collage, assemblage art, photomontage, and readymade to create shocking and provocative material they grabbed the attention of their audience.
+One of the interesting things about Dada is that it was not so much an artistic style as an artistic philosophy.
+The overarching theme of this form of artwork was very much anti-war.
+Artists used collage, assemblage art, photomontage, and readymade to create shocking and provocative material that grabbed the attention of their audience.

 One of the goals of artists that engaged in Dada was to essentially create an awareness of their position.
-The bourgeoisie was a particular target of Dada artists, who protested against bourgeoisie ideals and felt that they were so apathetic that they would rather fight a war amongst themselves than change their ways.
+The bourgeoisie was a particular target of Dada artists, who protested against bourgeoisie ideals and felt that the bourgeoisie were so apathetic that they would rather fight a war among themselves than change their ways.

-Hugo Ball's reading of a poem of his called "Karawane", below, sparked the Dada movement:
+Hugo Ball’s reading of his poem “Karawane,” below, sparked the Dada movement.

 It was a performance reading in which he dressed up in a cardboard outfit, complete with lobster-like hands, a witch doctor’s hat, and cape.
 The poem itself was essentially nonsensical babble, which may have inspired the name “Dada,” which is “baby talk” in German.
 Dada questioned the idea of art itself in response to the reality of the war and the moral and ethical questions it raised.